Garden room interior design and decorating ideas: use cases, furniture, and decor

 Use durable, easy-clean surfaces and strong natural light.
 Safety matters: the room needs either a direct sightline from the main house or a reliable intercom or camera setup.
 Underfloor heating is comfortable for young children.

 This category is focused on atmosphere: comfortable seating, controlled lighting, good sound system, and bar or drinks storage.
-These rooms benefit from a clear visual contrast with the main house.
+These rooms work best with a clear visual contrast against the main house.
+The same seating rules apply as indoors: one anchor piece, then everything else arranged around it.

 How Paintit.ai fits